jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/5_Final/0_Discus.typ

 While analytical solutions for individual beam models using traditional pen-and-paper methods are feasible, this approach is impractical for integration within numerical optimization frameworks.
 To address this limitation, the Python programming language was adopted as the computational environment, with a detailed justification delineated for this choice.
 The investigation examined two beam solvers, which were first validated against proven textbook solutions and subsequently integrated into an optimization framework.
-The transformation of three-dimensional support conditions in #glspl("swith") to two-dimensional representations can introduce additional complexity, as it can yield statically indeterminate beam models.
+The transformation of three-dimensional support conditions of #glspl("swith") to two-dimensional representations can introduce additional complexity, as it can yield statically indeterminate beam models.
 Consequently, the IndeterminateBeam @interdetbeam_tool solver emerged as the most appropriate option.

 // ----------------------------- 3_Optim_Basics ----------------------------- //